moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 });
 ```

-Most services will be instantiated properly without mocks, but sometimes you may see the error “XX is not a function”, or some service property that is undefined.
+Most services will be instantiated properly without mocks, but sometimes you may see the error "XX is not a function", or some service property that is undefined.
 This happens because if it's not possible to instantiate a service with an empty constructor, it will be provided as an empty object by default.
 If that happens, you just need to mock the methods and properties that are used in your test.
 Some basic services like `Platform` and `Network` already come with some basic mocks, but they are not exhaustive.

 ## Testing components